The 7 Survey Emails That Will Upgrade Your Marketing

 Pro tip: Incentivize subscribers to complete your survey by offering a discount on your product or service in exchange for completing it.

-4. The data survey email
+4. Data survey email

 Andy Crestodina, the founder of Orbit Media, publishes a yearly report on blogging trends.
 To gather data for the report, he emails his audience a survey asking them to answer questions about blogging.